deeprajsingh003/emaildata-analysis-and-visualization/README.md

 ---
 ## 📌 Project Overview

-This project is based on the **Capstone: Retrieving, Processing, and Visualizing Data with Python** from the **Python for Everybody Specialization (University of Michigan)**.
+This project is based on the **Capstone: Retrieving, Processing, ,& Visualizing Data with Python** from the **Python for Everybody Specialization (University of Michigan)**.

 The goal of the project is to download, clean, model, analyze, and visualize real-world email data from the Sakai open-source community